 Students are strongly advised to choose a major area of concentration and take 12 units of electives in this area and other electives outside the specialization to develop breadth.
 Students, at their own discretion, may choose to take electives in a variety of fields.
-Five concentrations are offered currently: Global Business, Finance, Entrpreneurial Management, Marketing, and Dispute Resolution.
+Five concentrations are offered currently: Global Business, Finance, Entrepreneurial Management, Marketing, and Dispute Resolution.
 The Global Business concentration may be earned only through the study abroad or study tour program.

-Integration Seminar (2 units)
+Integration Seminar (0 units)

 The purpose of the Integration Seminar is to provide an organized set of activities designed to assist the student in integrating all that is learned and to apply and extend these new areas of development.
 This program sharpens the student's non-classroom business skills.
 It provides learning experiences that complement and reinforce the other parts of the curriculum.
-Each student will enroll in one two-unit Integration Seminar toward the conclusion of the program.
-The main components of this seminar include First Week activities, the Pepperdine Business Symposium, and an integration activity.
+Each student will enroll in the Integration Seminar toward the conclusion of the program.
+The main components of this seminar include first week activities, the Pepperdine business symposium, and an integration activity.

-The Business Practicum (2-8 units)
+The Business Internship (2-8 units)